netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/TLS/backend-tls.md

 # Back-end TLS Support

-Citrix ingress controller can configure NetScaler which can connect to a TLS enabled back-end server.
+Netscaler ingress controller can configure NetScaler which can connect to a TLS enabled back-end server.
 The following annotations can be used for such configuration in the Ingress resource.

 |Annotation| Description|
 |----------|-------------|